 When choosing the reinforcement, it really helps to know the student.
 The reinforcement will only be enticing if it is something the student enjoys.
 It is also important to keep it realistic.
 As the teacher, you need to make sure the reinforcement can actually be awarded.
 A positive reinforcement board will not work if the student cannot actually receive the reinforcement for whatever reason.

 It can often be helpful to include the student in this process.
 They will most likely feel more involved and will “buy” into the concept more easily.
 Another idea is to create a reward choice board.
 Include a handful of reinforcements that the student can choose from when they earn it.

 Another aspect to keep in mind is the frequency the students will receive their reinforcements.
 This will sometimes depend on the behavior.
 If the behavior that you are trying to correct occurs frequently, consider a more frequent reinforcement.
 If it’s something that happens less frequently, it may make more sense to consider a less frequent reinforcement.

 The examples used are mainly for school use, but this type of behavior management technique can be used at home as well.
 Just think of a chore chart.
 When a child completes their chores, they generally receive some sort of incentive.
 It can also be used for personal hygiene tracking:

-Now that you have successfully created a Positive Behavior Chart, it’s time to utilize it.
+Now that you have successfully created a Positive Behavior Chart, it’s time to use it.
 This part is simple.
 When the student demonstrates the desired behavior, mark it on the board.
 This can be with a sticker, star, check-mark, or any other way that works best.
 After the student successfully demonstrates the desired behavior the predetermined amount of times, they receive their reinforcement.

 Positive reinforcement is a great tool that can help replace an undesirable behavior with a more desirable one.